WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 This is achieved using [Identity Keys](../../servers/keys/identity-keys) and did-jwt with the following claims:

-`iat` - timestamp when jwt was issued

-`exp` - timestamp when jwt must expire

 `iss` - did:key of an identity key.
 Enables to resolve attached blockchain account.

-`ksu` - key server for identity key verification

 `aud` - dapp's domain url